jjpickering10/CI-MS4-DragonEggWoodturning/docs/TESTING.md

 - Do not use 'new' for side effects.
 - - Ignored: required for gliderjs

+***Python Validity***

+- Installed flake8 to check errors in Python code.
+- - Warnings in auto generated files ignored.
+- - Edited line lengths, unused variables and other errors/warnings.
+- Checked all Python files with through [pep8online](http://pep8online.com/) to check PEP8 compliance.
+- All files passed.

 ## User Stories

 As an anonymous user, I want to be able to: